 When is supervised visitation or monitored exchanges appropriate?

-Supervised visitation protects the safety of the child and centers are available throughout Maryland.
+Supervised visitation protects the safety of the child, and centers are available throughout Maryland.
 "Monitored Exchange" programs allow the child to be exchanged and move from one parent to the other without the parents having contact.
+Resources for supervised visitation centers vary throughout the state.

 When might I consider using one of these services?